Tiramisioux/cinemate/README.md

 1) Burn image to ssd card

-2) Connect RPi 5 and camera sensor board
+2) Connect Pi and camera sensor board

 | :exclamation:  When connecting the camera module to the Pi, make sure it is the Pi is not powered.
 It is not advised to hot-swap the camera cable.   |
 |-----------------------------------------|